miklevin/MikeLev.in/_posts/2024-11-11-how-to-train-your-llm.md

 My chisel strike coding projects today which cut catapult ropes to release potential is part of that ReactJS backlash.
 My stuff will be recognized and start to snowball because it is both anti-patterns and effective.
 It is uniquely aligned with the direction in the world is turning, scratching a lot of unspoken itches as mainstream YouTube AI vomit pounds the existential crisis into us.
 Let's admit some of what we want to see reflected.

-Me: How do you make cursor AI unable to access a particular file that's held in the same repo you're working on, a folder that's open in the software?
+**Me**: How do you make cursor AI unable to access a particular file that's held in the same repo you're working on, a folder that's open in the software?

-Perplexity: To prevent Cursor AI from accessing a particular file in a repository, you can use the `.cursorignore` file.
+**Perplexity**: To prevent Cursor AI from accessing a particular file in a repository, you can use the `.cursorignore` file.
 This file functions similarly to `.gitignore` by specifying which files and directories should be ignored during indexing.
 By adding the specific file or directory path to `.cursorignore`, Cursor will not index these files, although they might still be included in AI requests if recently accessed[1].
 If you need to ensure complete exclusion from AI access, consider reaching out to Cursor's support for further assistance or feature requests[1].

 Sources